railsuser2014/openobject-doc-book-en/source/book/4/4_10_Accounts/4_10_Accounts_fin_ana.rst

 .. figure::  images/account_analytic_analysis_month.png
    :align: center

-   *Breakdown of monthly costs for an analytic account.*
+   *Breakdown of monthly costs for an analytic account*

 The real revenue is given by the amount invoiced to the client.
 The theoretical revenue is given by the sale price of different project costs which could be invoiced to the client.
 These give